joshuapsteele/joshuapsteele.github.io/content/posts/2018-08-16-what-im-reading-this-fall.md

 - a:1:{i:0;s:5:"index";}
 tags:
 - reading
-title: What I&#8217;m Reading this Fall
+title: What I'm Reading this Fall
 url: /what-im-reading-this-fall/
 ---